 Police car speed is usually limited by the manufacturer.
 Some models are more capable of faster speeds than others.

 With that said, police are expected to travel at normal speed limits when not in pursuit or heading to a time-sensitive call.
 The police department knows how important it is to follow all traffic laws, just as an average driver would.
 The only time that a cop should be enjoying the fast speeds that are allowed is when time is of the essence.

 Are police cars faster because they use different engines?
 Not usually.
 In many cases, the manufacturer simply tunes the existing engine differently to produce more power.
 Back in the day, it was normal to find hefty V8 engines in cop cars because of the power they created, even though fuel economy suffered.

 Today, you can find many cop cars with standard V6 and straight 4 or 6 cylinder engines instead.
 These offer more balance and better fuel efficiency but never lack any power, especially when tuned properly.
-With the added modifications, which we will discuss in a minute, cop cars are ready to take off.
+With the added modifications, which I will discuss in a minute, cop cars are ready to take off.